trscavo/bash-library/doc/http_response_stats.md

 This document shows how to use one of the bash tools (`http_response_stats.bash`) to measure response times from an HTTP server.
 The tool is essentially a wrapper around the `curl` command-line tool, which has extensive timing capabilities.

-The tool persists the response time values to a log file.
+The `http_response_stats.bash` tool computes and persists the response time values to a log file.
 It then converts a portion of the log file to JSON.
 Here is the simplest example of a JSON array with one element:

 ```javascript
 [